How can I donate financially to help victims of hurricanes and other disasters on the Outer Banks?

 To donate stock, IRA assets, or other gifts: Please call our office at 252-261-8839, and we will gladly assist you.

-How can I donate food, clothing, appliances, furniture, cars, or other goods to the Dorian relief effort?
+Can I donate food, clothing, appliances, furniture, cars, or other goods?

-I have been impacted by Dorian.
+I have been impacted locally by the most recent disaster.
 How can I apply for financial assistance?

-We are so sorry that you are a victim of Dorian.
+We are so sorry that you have been impacted.

 In Dare County, please contact the following organizations for assistance: